tymyrddin/purple/source/docs/asimov/index.rst

-The three Foundations of Asimov
+The three foundations of Asimov
 ============================================

 .. image:: /_static/images/asimovs-foundations.png